4dn-dcic/tibanna/docs/installation.rst

 ::

     invoke deploy_unicorn --usergroup=hahaha
-    # This will give permission to only public buckets.
+    # This will give permission to only public tibanna test buckets.
-    # To add permission to private buckets, use --buckets option.
+    # To add permission to other private or public buckets, use --buckets option.

 Run a test workflow